 SSL connections overview

 SSL (Secure Sockets Layer) is a protocol that provides secure communications on the Internet for such things as web browsing, e-mail, instant messaging, and other data transfers.
-Google forces HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in Google Apps.
+Google forces HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in G Suite.
 SSL is available for Email, Chat, Calendar, Google Groups for Business, Drive, and Sites.

 Note: SSL has been superseded by Transport Layer Security (TLS).
-Don't worry if you see mention of SSL in Google Apps.
+Don't worry if you see mention of SSL in G Suite.
 All areas that mention SSL are now using TLS.
 TLS is an industry-wide standard based on Secure Sockets Layer (SSL) technology that encrypts mail for secure delivery.
 Learn about changing the Secure transport (TLS) compliance setting and configuring advanced settings for Gmail.